ak2489/Oda-Nobunaga/README.md

 ### Title, Image and Opening Statement

 * The opening of the website shows you a header of Oda Nobunaga with an image and opening statement giving a breif overview of who he is in history.
-* The image shows an artist impression of Oda Nobunaga (image taken from https://upload.wikimedia.org/wikipedia/commons/thumb/7/7f/Oda_Nobunaga-Portrait_by_Giovanni_NIcolao.jpg/255px-Oda_Nobunaga-Portrait_by_Giovanni_NIcolao.jpg)
+* The image shows an artist impression of Oda Nobunaga.
 * This helps the user understand what they are looking at and why this person has a website about them.

 ![Opening](../Oda-Nobunaga/assets/docs/opening.jpg)